Regular and Substantive Interaction (RSI)

 Reference: Senate Taskforce Report to Academic Senate, April 11, 2024 (links to references are at the bottom)

 AY 2021/20222021: Mt.
-SAC continue to navigate pandemic conditions.
-The pandemic conditions and the move to online for all education across the state and nation created the conditions to review and revise distance learning regulations at the state and federal level.
+SAC continued to navigate pandemic conditions.
+The move to online education across the state and nation during the pandemic prompted a review and revisions to distance learning regulations at the state and federal level.

 Reference: Senate Taskforce Report to Academic Senate, April 11, 2024 (links to references are at the bottom)